HotDB-Community/hotdb-documents/docs/en/v2.5.6/install-and-deploy.md

 5. After submitting password modification, the instance password modification page will make page loading, and please don't refresh the page or conduct other operations at this time.

-    2.  #### Single Component Deployment
+#### Single Component Deployment

 Single Component Deployment function could continue to add new components to the existing cluster for the user.
-In addition, it could also deploy a set of new clusters from zero, because it could also provide High Availability Rebuild, clickOnce Start and other functions in addition to installation function, but relative to "[Cluster Deployment](#cluster-deployment)" function, "Single Component Deployment" is more suitable for deploying single component.
+In addition, it could also deploy a set of new clusters from zero, because it could also provide High Availability Rebuild, clickOnce Start and other functions in addition to installation function, but relative to "[Cluster Deployment](#cluster-deployment)" function, [Single Component Deployment](#Single%20Component%20Deployment) is more suitable for deploying single component.

 ##### Description of terms